 Winnipeg – Stretched affordability contains market upswing

-The market has been on an mild upswing of late thanks to a massive inflow of newcomers into the area over the past year.
-High interest rates and stretched affordability are what’s kept the rebound from being even stronger.
-Many potential buyers are stuck on the sidelines as RBC’s aggregate measure—while improving slightly in the first quarter—stands close to its worst level in more than 30 years at 32.3%.
-And they could stay there for a while longer if low supply persists and heats up prices.
+The market has been on an mild upswing of late thanks to a massive inflow of newcomers over the past year.
+High interest rates and stretched affordability are keeping the rebound from being even stronger.
+Many potential buyers are stuck on the sidelines as RBC’s aggregate measure—while improving slightly in Q1—stands close to its worst level in more than 30 years at 32.3%.
+Buyers could stay there for a while longer if low supply persists and heats up prices.

 Toronto area – Shockingly high ownership costs keep market quiet

-Toronto homebuyers barely noticed a drop in ownership costs in the first quarter.
-RBC’s aggregate affordability measure still stood at a shockingly high 78.9%—an impossible hurdle for many, especially among those looking to own for the first time.
+Toronto homebuyers barely noticed a drop in ownership costs in Q1.
+RBC’s aggregate affordability measure still stood at a shockingly high 78.9%—an impossible hurdle for many—especially among those looking to own for the first time.
 The market unsurprisingly stayed quiet this spring.
 Home resales were 30% below pre-pandemic levels.
-Home prices levelled off amid soft demand and rapidly rising inventories—the completion of several condo projects brought many units to market.
+Home prices levelled off amid soft demand and rapidly rising inventories.
+The completion of several condo projects brought many units to market.
 Prices could come under heavier downward pressure if this trend persists.
 Still, it would take a sizable price drop along with meaningful interest rate cuts to change the outlook for buyers.

 Ottawa – Demand slumps amid tough affordability conditions

 Not much is happening in the Ottawa market this year.
-Home resales are largely stationary around 20% below pre-pandemic levels and there’s little movement in prices either.
-Slumping demand has all to do with very tough affordability conditions.
-RBC’s aggregate measure just came off its worst point ever in the first quarter when ownership costs for an average of all housing types took up a crushing 49.6% of the median household income.
-Meanwhile, the market is rebalancing from earlier tight conditions.
-Sellers are entering the market in larger numbers.
+Home resales are largely stationary around 20% below pre-pandemic levels and there’s little movement in prices.
+Slumping demand has to do with very tough affordability conditions.
+RBC’s aggregate measure just came off its worst point ever in Q1 when ownership costs for an average of all housing types took up just about half (49.6%) of the median household income.
+Meanwhile, the market is rebalancing from earlier tight conditions and sellers are entering in larger numbers.
 The increase in purchasing options affords more time for buyers to make a decision.
 It also tips the negotiation scale in their favour.
 Heightened seller competition could lead to modestly lower prices in the period ahead.

 Montreal area – Affordability entrenched near decades low

 The market recovery that began last year has petered out.
-Spring action this year was light as potential buyers contended with onerous ownership costs and pondered about the timing and size of future interest rate cuts.
-While improving slightly in the latest period, RBC’s aggregate affordability measure (50.6%) has been firmly entrenched near a decades high over the past four quarters.
-Slow turnover put inventories on an upward trajectory but their rise is gradual and their size still smaller than it was before the pandemic.
-This sustains support for modest price appreciation.
-Such support would erode if inventories swell and demand stays stagnant.
+Spring action was light as potential buyers contended with onerous ownership costs and wondered about the timing and size of future interest rate cuts.
+While improving slightly in the latest period, RBC’s aggregate affordability measure (50.6%) has been firmly stuck near a decades high over the past four quarters.
+Slow turnover put inventories on an upward trajectory but the rise is gradual and the size still smaller than it was before the pandemic.
+So far, this has resulted in modest price appreciation.
+Such support would, however, erode if inventories were to swell and demand stayed stagnant.

 Read the full Housing Trends and Affordability report for extensive market-by-market analysis.